Guilinabaoge/SubgraphMatching_Spectral/README.md

 in which -d specifies the input of the data graphs and -q specifies the input of the query graphs.
 The -filter parameter gives the filtering method, the -order specifies the ordering method, and the -engine sets the enumeration method.
 The -num parameter sets the maximum number of embeddings that you would like to find.
-If the number of embeddings enumerated reaches the limit or all the results have been found, then the program will terminate.
+If the number of embeddings enumerated reaches the limit or all the candidate_true have been found, then the program will terminate.
-Set -num as 'MAX' to find all results.
+Set -num as 'MAX' to find all candidate_true.

 Example (Use the filtering and ordering methods of GraphQL to generate the candidate vertex sets and the matching order respectively.
-Enumerate results with the set-intersection based local candidate computation method):
+Enumerate candidate_true with the set-intersection based local candidate computation method):

 ```zsh